How to Convert Access to SQL: A Step-by-Step Guide

 Step 3: Convert and Load the Data

-Once the connections are set up, follow these steps to begin the conversion:
+Once the connections are set up, follow these steps to Convert Access to SQL:

-1. Map Access Data Types to SQL Data Types: SSMA will automatically map Access data types to SQL data types.
-Review these mappings, especially for complex data types like Memo or OLE Object.
+- Map Access Data Types to SQL Data Types: SSMA will automatically map Access data types to SQL data types.
+Review these mappings, especially for complex data types like

 Step 4: Migrate Queries and Forms